-Beginning in January 2016, healthcare facilities that can connect with Houston Health Department to achieve the meaningful use syndromic surveillance objective for Stage 2.0 include:
+Beginning January 2016, healthcare facilities that can connect with Houston Health Department to achieve the meaningful use syndromic surveillance objective for Stage 2.0 include:

 - Eligible hospitals providing inpatient care

-- Eligible hospital providing emergency care ONLY
+- Eligible hospital providing emergency and urgent care ONLY

 The syndromic provider application may be requested and submitted via email@example.com.